racarvajal/Pipeline_RG_z_ML/tmp_shap/README.md

 ## Folder Description

-This folder includes catalogues of predicted Radio AGN and some of their properties.
+This folder includes list of mean absolute Shapley values for features in meta learners.